Monday, 16 May 2022

 · Know that the person you care for has a physical disease, one that most likely is not getting the medical support it needs.
 Everyone deserves correct medical support and excellent care!

-· Specialist help should be available for these very severe cases.
 Specialist services should also be prepared to see patients in their homes when it is necessary.

 · The most important thing the GP can do to keep supporting a patient is to proactively make contact with patients who may be unable to come to the surgery.
 Even if it's as much as a phone call every few months ideally a home visit should take place.

 · The GP should keep regular reports, keep an account of how the condition is affecting the patient, be aware of new symptomatic relief the patient could try.
-Even just documenting how the patient is functionally impacted by ME both cognitively and physically is so important.
+Even just documenting how the patient is functionally impacted by Severe ME both cognitively and physically is so important.

 · The struggle to access supports is just monumental and will make people's health worse so it is a question of actually preventing deterioration in health.